BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 The positive points of Streamyard:

 - Allows us to have several people in the control room at the same time
-- Stream 1080p
+- Streams in 1080p
 - Personalization: manage banners, chat questions, music on hold,...
-- Manage multi-speaker
+- Handles multi-speakers management
 - Multi stream Youtube / Facebook / Twitter / Linkedin / Video recording
-- There is a free mode that allows you to test it before taking out the credit card.
+- A free mode allows one to test it before taking out their credit card.

 ### New setup